 But while there's a range of expected upgrades, the iPhone 12 could also be the first smartphone to ship without a charger or EarPods.
-It likely wouldn't be a problem for existing iPhone owners, but it could put off those wanting to jump ship from Android.
+It likely wouldn't be a problem for existing iPhone owners but it could put off those wanting to jump ship from Android.

 iPhone 12 rumours at a glance:

-- October announcement
+- On sale in October

 - Four models in the range